Now with portals in any shape!

 Custom Portals is a mod for Minecraft that allows you to construct inter- and intradimensional portals out of any block.

 Please read the FAQ before posting an issue!

 Custom Portals is a Fabric mod.
 To use this mod, you will first need to install Fabric.
-You will also need the Fabric API as well as the Cardinal Components API.
-The game will not start without both of these installed.
+You will also need the Fabric API.
+For versions prior to the release for 1.18.1, you will also need the Cardinal Components API.

 Navigate to your .minecraft folder and place the .jar file you downloaded, along with the .jar for the Fabric API & Cardinal Components API, into the "mods" folder.
 Launch Minecraft, and the mod should be installed.

 To construct portals, you will need to craft portal catalysts.
 These are crafted with four ender pearls, four eyes of ender, and any dye, like so: